coordinatorstory/coordinatorstory-backend/docs/api.md

 #### Response

-A single Story object.
+A single Story object, or `404` id story does not exist.

 ## Users (protected)

 See [Protected Routes](#protected-routes)

-### Get all stories that belongs to logged in user
+### Get all user's stories

 `GET /user/stories`

+#### Response

+An array of Story objects or an empty array if user has no stories.

 ### Create a new story